twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ## User Data (Glyph Transformer scripts and Unicode data files omitted)
 FontCreator uses several data files for advanced settings and customizations.
 Normally most files are stored in a system folder where they cannot be changed.

 * **bookmarks.txt** – Created automatically after exit.
-Includes bookmarks used in the glyph overview for each Unicode codepoint.
+Includes bookmarks used in the glyph overview.
 * **CompositeData.xml** – Located in the Composite folder as used by **Complete Composites**.
 * **CurrentTransformProgram.xml** – Created when opening a Transform Program in the Glyph Transformer.
 If removed, this window appears blank.
 * **FC#####.ttf** – Contains a temporary font used when the Test Font Window is opened (##### is five numbers).
 The font name in version 3.0 through 6.5 is FC Test Font ###### (###### is six numbers).